 - Use MVPs to cycle through the Build-Measure-Learn feedback loop quickly.

-When you use Lean Startup, you don’t waste time developing something that no one wants.
-Webvan, an online grocery delivery service that spent over $1 billion setting out warehouses and a delivery fleet before finding there just weren’t enough consumers for their service at the time, is a typical example of a firm that created something no one wants.
+When you use Lean Startup, you don’t waste time developing something no one wants.
+Webvan, an online grocery delivery service that spent over $1 billion setting out warehouses and a delivery fleet before finding there just weren’t enough consumers for their service at the time, is a typical example of a firm that created something no one wanted.
 Webvan immediately failed.

-Start-Up in a nutshell
+Startup in a nutshell